 The term “Learner” refers to an individual who has been registered on a specific CMI qualification at a CMI Approved or Registered Centre.
 The Learner will have received confirmation from CMI that they have been registered and will have been issued with a Learner code which can be used to locate them on CMI records.

 CMI Appeals Procedure

+In the following cases, please start at Stage 2

 If you are a Learner wishing to appeal a CMI marking service decision If you are a Centre wishing to appeal a CMI marking service decision